Bucks County Birders

 We are delighted to announce that the 2nd edition of Birds of Bucks County has been published!
 It is available at book stores and at the Bucks County Audubon Book Store for pick up for $30.
 Please order your copy today at Bucks Audubon Store here.

-If you haven’t already heard, Pennsylvania starting its third year of the third Bird Atlas (2024-2029).
-The goal of the atlas is to record what birds are breeding in PA and what birds reside here in the winter.
+The goal of the PA Bird Atlas 3 is to record what birds are breeding in PA and what birds reside here in the winter.
 If you bird, you can be contributing!
 The best place to start is at the Atlas Project on eBird .
 If you have ANY questions feel free to email your atlas coordinators, Erich Boenzli and Barbara Stollsteimer at PBA3.Bucks@gmail.com.

 -